zhiming99/rpc-frmwrk/logs.md

 ---
+[`Mon Sep 12 2022 03:19:45 PM Beijing`]
+1. The issue of ping token loss is actually a collection of bugs in the uxport, uxstream, and fastrpc.
+After extensive code review, bug fixes and testing, the issue is almost gone.
+I will do some futher tests in the next few days to verify.

 [`Tue Sep 06  202210:33:13 PM Beijing`]
 1. There is still a difficult bug in the stream module to spot, which caused the initial ping token unreplied from the server per million requests.
 And therefore, the rpcfs support has to postpone for a while.